 Human Rights Assessment at Business Premises

 Taiwan Business Bank and subsidiaries (hereinafter as the Bank), strictly comply with local laws and regulations implementing to the bank's branches and offices around the globe, including the Labor Standards Act and the Act of Gender Equality in Employment of R.O.C.
 The Bank is committed to and supports the values and fundamental principles of human rights protections from internationally accepted standards, such as the Universal Declaration of Human Rights, the UN Global Compact and International Labour Organization.
 For the purpose of implementing such principles above-mentioned and undertaking the responsibility to protect fundamental human rights, the Bank hereby enacts this policy to comply with.
-The scope of this policy applies to the global operations of the Bank and subsidiaries, including but not limited to full-time and contracted third-party workers, and we hold mergers, acquisitions, joint ventures, suppliers and other business partners to comply with this policy with the same expectations.
+The scope of this policy applies to the global operations of the Bank and subsidiaries, including but not limited to full-time and contracted third-party workers, and we require mergers, acquisitions, joint ventures, suppliers and other business partners to comply with this policy with the same requirements.

 In addition, the Bank provides various and secured ways to lodge compliant against discriminations in that protecting employees' rights.